 You might also want to think about if any wall or objects are reflecting any lights.
 In real life lights bounce off of everything around them.
 Lights also pick up color from the objects they bounce off of.
 For example say I am lighting a scene with a red wall and white floor.
 If the main(key) light is hitting the red wall.
 I might add a red spot light that points from the wall to the floor to simulate how that light would bounce in real life.

-As you start adding lights it can get confusing exactly how every light in your scene is affecting the scene.
-You might think one light is doing something but its actually doing something else.
+As you start adding more and more lights it can get confusing exactly how every light in your scene is affecting the scene.
+You might think one light is doing one thing but its actually doing something else.
 There are two good ways to figure out what your lights are really doing.
-You can hide all of the lights in the scene except one and render.
+You can hide all of the lights in the scene except for one and render.
 Then you will be able to see exactly what that one single light is doing.
-You could also check to see what a few lights are doing at a time by setting their colors to very different saturated colors.
+You could also check to see what a few lights are doing at a time by setting their colors to different saturated colors.

 As some of you have already experienced with the fruit bowl assignment, gobos (or cookies) can lend some great visual variation in your scene.
 They can break up a light or project a pattern, such as leaves on a forest floor to simulate light filtering through the canopy.
 You can choose to approach this traditionally, with an actual object in front of the light, or you can map an image into the light’s color channel which will achieve the same effect with less mess.